 On the persistence of erased data see Matthew Kirschenbaum, Mechanisms: New Media and the Forensic Imagination (MIT Press, 2008), 50. ↩

-See for example Hans-Georg Gadamer, Truth and Method (New York: Seabury Press, 1975), 110: “In both legal and theological hermeneutic there is an essential tension between the fixed text—the law or the gospel—on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation.”
-See also Paul Ricoeur, Interpretation Theory: Discourse and the Surplus of Meaning (Fort Worth: Texas Christian University Press, 1976), 28. ↩
+See for example Hans-Georg Gadamer, Truth and Method (New York, NY: Seabury Press, 1975), 110: “In both legal and theological hermeneutic there is an essential tension between the fixed text—the law or the gospel—on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation.”
+See also Paul Ricoeur, Interpretation Theory: Discourse and the Surplus of Meaning (Fort Worth, TX: Texas Christian University Press, 1976), 28. ↩

 Friedrich Kittler, transl.
 Geoffrey Winthrop-Young and Michael Wutz, Gramophone, Film, Typewriter (Stanford, CA: Stanford University Press, 1999), 263. ↩